c-conone/c-conone.github.io/README.md

  *Business Analytics & Visual Insights Projects*

  This repository hosts a collection of student projects and assignments focused on data-driven decision making.
-Showcases Python, SQL, and Power BI workflows with clear visuals, practical insights, and documentation designed for learners, professionals, and anyone interested in analytics.
+It showcases Python, SQL, and Power BI workflows with clear visuals, practical insights, and documentation designed for learners, professionals, and anyone interested in analytics.